Papel Picado: Noisily Festival

-This installation was originally inspired by a window display I experienced in London.
+This installation was originally inspired by a window display I saw in London Bond Street.
 The display used a traditional decorative paper craft from Mexico called “Papel Picado” featuring traditional symbols and art.

 It occurred to me that this would look amazing in nature and was perfect for the festival surroundings, but I also wanted to add a new dimension through projections and lighting.

 I asked Michelle Townsend, an artist and laser cutting expert to design this installation for me.
 Michelle took inspiration from Mexican culture and folk art as well as tying in the Noisily logos and aesthetics.